 Students were supposed to give some explanation to the identified concept, including background, definition, how to calculate and interpret it.
-All the groups received full credits since they did explain the statistical concepts well.
+All the groups did explain the statistical concepts well.
 However, what the students presented were 100% from our textbook.
 This result was a little disappointing to me.
 I expected that students would seek for more information besides what they got from the textbook.